Linaro/lava/doc/v2/tables.rst

 Custom table queries
 --------------------

-Some tables also support customised queries on specific fields, typically these will be **time based fields** like *submit_time*, *end_time* and *duration*.
+Some tables also support customized queries on specific fields, typically these will be **time based fields** like *submit_time*, *end_time* and *duration*.
 These queries allow a specific function to be called within the filter to match only results where the timestamp occurred within the specified number of